 To accurately quantify the number of undifferentiated cells in a cell therapy product, scientists have developed a ddPCR-based assay called Sistem.
-In the following article, Dr Liam Brennan explains how this assay can be used to make cell and gene therapies safer.
+The following article explains how this assay can be used to make cell and gene therapies safer.

 What is digital droplet PCR?